Saturday, November 10, 2018

 Tasting Domaine de L'Ile Margaux Wines

-Pierre had 3 vintages to taste: 2015, 2007 and 2000.
-He explained to me that he and his family were very proud of the 2015 vintage as it is a good vintage first, but more importantly because it is their first vintage certified organic.
+Pierre had three vintages to taste: 2015, 2007, and 2000.
+He explained that he and his family were very proud of the 2015 vintage, not only because it is a good vintage but also because it is their first certified organic vintage.
 And he made me taste it first.

 Domaine de l'Ile Margaux "Bordeaux des Iles" (AB - Agriculture Biologique), AOC Bordeaux Superieur, 2015